-- supports snapshots - can make use of both local and cloud-based storage for publishing repositories - provides useful features aimed specifically at APT repository management - allow publishing several repositories and components to a single endpoint
+- supports snapshots - can make use of both local and cloud-based storage for publishing reposi tories - provides useful features aimed specifically at APT repository management - allow publishing several repositories and components to a single endpoint publishing large repositories with aptly can take a long time; decoupling the action of adding a package from the actual repository publication would be a useful optimization, however it would be outside the scope of the initial implementation

-130 Its main shortcoming (locally-stored package pool) can be addressed by imple-131 menting an option for storing the pool on cloud-based storage.
-This would be 132 the most efficient approach when compared to the alternative (hosting aptly on 133 a remote server and using it through the REST API).
+Its main shortcoming (locally-stored package pool) can be addressed by implementing an option for storing the pool on cloud-based storage.
+This would be the most efficient approach when compared to the alternative (hosting aptly on a remote server and using it through the REST API).
+Moreover, the following points must be kept in mind when implementing the publisher:

-- Moreover, the following points must be kept in mind when implementing the publisher: - aptly doesn't remove previous versions of an updated package; although this behavior could be implemented in aptly itself, it will be less effort to have the publisher handle removing obsoleted packages

-- the package pool will keep growing as new and updated packages are added, it should therefore be cleaned up on a regular basis by triggering database cleanups - publishing large repositories with aptly can take a long time; decoupling the action of adding a package from the actual repository publication would be a useful optimization, however it would be outside the scope of the initial implementation
+- aptly doesn't remove previous versions of an updated package; although this behavior could be implemented in aptly itself, it will be less effort to have the publisher handle removing obsoleted packages - the package pool will keep growing as new and updated packages are added, it should therefore be cleaned up on a regular basis by triggering database cleanups